tradingview/rest_integrations_docs/source/trading/UI_elements.rst

    :alt: Order Preview
    :align: center

-Before implementing the `/previewOrder`_ endpoint, you must first set the ``supportPlaceOrderPreview`` and/or ``supportModifyOrderPreview`` flags to ``true`` in the `/accounts`_ endpoint.
+To use the `/previewOrder`_ endpoint, set the ``supportPlaceOrderPreview`` and/or ``supportModifyOrderPreview`` flags to ``true`` in the `/accounts`_ endpoint.

-- ``supportPlaceOrderPreview`` is used when you want to provide more information about an order before users place it.
+- ``supportPlaceOrderPreview`` is used when you want to provide more information about an order before a user places it.
-- ``supportModifyOrderPreview`` is used when you want to provide more information about an order before users modify it.
+- ``supportModifyOrderPreview`` is used when you want to provide more information about an order before a user modifies it.

-When users place or modify an order, the request is first sent to `/previewOrder`_.
+When a user places or modifies an order, the request is first sent to `/previewOrder`_.
-In response, you can display all necessary information in the UI.
+In response, you can specify all the necessary information that will be displayed in the *Order confirmation* dialog.
-In the *Order confirmation* dialog, users can click the *Send Order* button.
+In *Order confirmation*, the user can click the *Send Order* button.
 This action will send the `Place Order`_ or `Modify Order`_ request.

 Durations